 We have added the current USDA ingredient database to MasterCook.com.
 You access it through the recipe edit screen per ingredient row for now.
 This is just the foundation.
 It only works at the individual ingredient level for now (not recipe level yet).
 We will be updating it and improving it over the next few months.

 Additionally, currently the online nutrition tool is not able to link to units of measure so it gives the same nutritional analysis of 1 banana and 1 pound banana.
-We will be improving this tool in the coming weeks.
-Our developers are working on it now.
-As they make adjustments those will be updated to the website.
+We will be improving this tool as previously mentioned.
+As we make adjustments those will be updated to the website.
 In the meantime the nutrition values displayed are based on 100 grams if it's a dry ingredient or 100 ml if it's a wet ingredient.

 1. Create a new cookbook in MasterCook 15 on the computer.
 Add a recipe with 1 apple.
 Save.
 Sync to online.